matth3wjones/phase-0-tracks/web_dev/request_cycle/http_requests.md

 Optional bonus question: What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?

+  Cookies are little bits of information stored in a user's browser.
+Cookies store a wide variety of data types, allowing a website to track users.
+Newspapers such as the Washington Post use cookies to track users, noting how many pages have been loaded without logging into an account; once a user has loaded over 10 pages, they are restricted from using the site without logging into an active account.
+Alternatively a user could load the same page using a browser with cookies disabled often identified as "private" browsers.
+Cookies also help a browser store previously entered information, identify previously visited pages, and authenticate users, securing a connection to send sensitive information.